MaxraySavage/Hugo-Blog/content/posts/Launch-Your-Spring-Portfolio-Project-Fast.md

 A few weeks ago I had a project that I made with Spring Boot that I wanted to show other people.
 I spent an inordinately long amount of time wading through strange errors to get it working on Heroku.
 I don't want you to have to go through what I did.
 I also don't want to forget what I did and go through it again myself.
 So I'm writing it down for posterity in the hopes that this will be faster for you!

 ## Getting Set Up
 First, a note.
 These steps worked for me, they may not work for you.
 If something doesn't work, let me know!
-Click `Suggest Changes` at the top of this article and leave an issue on the Guthub repo.
+Click `Suggest Changes` at the top of this article and leave an issue on the Github repo.
 Thanks!

 Second, I set Java 11 and set my packaging setting to War in the spring initializr when I started my project.
 If you did not do those things, I honestly don't think these steps will work for you.
 I did try uploading a Jar to Heroku and ended up with some very strange problems that I decided to fix by never doing it again.